ambuj-7474/Drunk-Detection-System/README.md

 To set up and run the Drunk Detection System, follow these steps:

-Prerequisites
+Prerequisites:-
 Python 3.x for the backend.
 Node.js and npm for the frontend.
 Git for cloning the repository.

-Run the Application
+Run the Application:-

-Start the backend:
+-> Start the backend: (The Flask server runs in debug mode on port 5000 by default.)

 cd backend
 python app.py

-The Flask server runs in debug mode on port 5000 by default.

-Start the frontend:
+-> Start the frontend:

 cd ../frontend
 npm run dev

 Usage